aurnabbarua409/music_app/README.md

-# music_app
+# music_app (Need a lot of modification)

 A new Flutter project.
+If you can modify, do it.
+I have kept a lot of bugs in this project willingly.
+Find them and solve like a puzzle game.
+You may find some, others are hidden.
+** A little hint: To find the hidden bugs, act like a user.

 ## Getting Started